UL-Quiz/UL_Engineering_Test/README.md

-We are trying to make a simple 2d physics engine.
-We had a bad programmer take a crack at it and they sort of got it working but it has bugs and no documentation.
-They are no longer with the company and none of us know how their code works.
+This is a hypothetical scenario: We are trying to make a simple 2d physics engine.
+We had a programmer make an initial attempt but the resulting code has bugs and no documentation.
+The original programmer is no longer with the company and none of us know how their code works.
 We would like you to:

 * Fix the bugs such that the circles and rectangles draw and move properly.
 Then make them start moving randomly around the screen.
 * Implement the checkCollisions function such that it returns true if any shapes collide with each other and the code stops running